Simon-dl/Full_Math_CS_Guide/README.md

 **Projects**

 After getting caught up in machine / deep learning you should (will need to) work on some projects before you are able to be seen as hirable.
-You should decide what you want to do and focus on a sub area, NLP?
+You should decide what you want to do and focus on a sub area; NLP?
 Computer vision?
 Then get some data sets and work to make a project that seems interesting to you.
-I will be putting good websites for datasets down below, at the top is kaggle which has good datasets and also offers competitions from companys (with money prizes).
+I will be putting good websites for datasets down below; at the top is Kaggle which has good datasets and also offers competitions from companies (with money prizes).
 I would go there first.

    --------------------------------------------------------------------------------------------------------------------------------------------------